Having trouble connecting to Dauntless? Try the following steps to improve your internet connection:

 - Operating System (Windows): When you first launch Dauntless, Windows should ask you if you want to add an exception for it.
 Select Yes.
 You can also manually add an exception by...

 - Hit the Windows Key

 - Type Windows Firewall

 - Click Allow an app or feature through Windows Firewall

 - In this new window, scroll down and verify Dauntless is listed and has a check mark next to it.
 If it doesn't click Allow another app...
 Now navigate to where you installed Dauntless and add it as an exception.

 - Third Party (anti-virus): Each program and anti-virus will be unique with different steps to allow exceptions.
 As a quick check you can temporarily disable your firewall, try connecting to Dauntless, and see if you experience improves.
 If it does, chances are your firewall is causing a problem.
 Follow the instructions from your firewall manufacturer to manually add Dauntless as an exception.

 - Router Firewalls: Similar to software firewalls each router will be unique with different steps to add exceptions.
 With hundreds of different models available, it is best to refer to your manufacturer's instructions for adding Dauntless as an exception.

 - Ports: Most firewalls, proxy servers, and other internet connection methods will restrict port access.
 Your configuration could be restricting packets from unknown sources.
-Ensure the following ports are set up: TCP/UDP 9000-9100 for the game, TCP 5269, 5280, 5290, and 5222-5223 for chat.
+Ensure the following ports are open for Dauntless: UDP 8999-9999 for the game, and 5269 for matchmaking.